 Palmer real estate guide & listings for sale

-People who prefer a slower-paced ambience will enjoy Palmer.
-There are a few parks nearby for residents to explore and they are especially well-distributed, which makes them easy to reach from the majority of locations in this area.
-This part of Burlington is also very quiet, as there are usually low levels of noise from traffic.
+People who prefer a relaxed ambience will enjoy Palmer.
+This area is very quiet, as the streets are generally very calm.
+Lastly, there are a few parks nearby for residents to unwind in and they are especially well-distributed, resulting in them being easy to reach from numerous locations in Palmer.